For best experience please turn on javascript and use a modern browser!

 • Biomedical Sciences - application possible for 3rd year students of Biomedical Sciences (and related sciences), English taught courses in semester 1 only

-• Chemistry - application possible for 2nd and 3rd year students of Chemistry
+• Chemistry - application possible for 3rd year students of Chemistry

 • Future Planet Studies - application possible for 2nd and 3rd year students of Environmental Studies (and related sciences)